 Story by Anna Mayor, USF College of Public Health

-Tags: Alicia Best, breast cancer, cancer research, cervical cancer, colon cancer, Community and Family Health, Donna Petersen, Ellen Daley, FQHC, health care, K01, NIH, Premier Healthcare, William Sappenfield
+Tags: Alicia Best, breast cancer, cancer research, cervical cancer, colon cancer, Community and Family Health, Donna Petersen, Ellen Daley, FQHC, health care, K01, NIH, Premier Healthcare, timeline, William Sappenfield